HansOersted/G-pickup_and_drop/README.md

 # P controller for picking up and drop.

-**This repo gives the G-code to pick up the object and move to the desired position before dropping**
+This repo gives the G-code to pick up the object and move to the desired position before dropping.

-**What makes this code interesting is that this code is programmed to complete the task even if the object is moving on the ground with "low" speed**
+What makes this code interesting is that this code is programmed to
+**complete the task even if the object is moving on the ground with the "low" speed.**

 **Preparation:** The robot lifts to the top.
 **Step 1.** Obtain object's position + velocity + transfer to reference.